 On Campus Recruitment and Events

-The Center hosts employers to campus many times each semester for both formal recruitment events, such as on campus interviews and career fairs, and informal informational sessions.
+The Center hosts employers on campus many times each semester for both formal recruitment events, such as on campus interviews and career fairs, and informal informational sessions.
 Agencies such as the CIA, NGA and FBI have come to campus in recent years to meet with SSP students, hold resume drops, and interview potential job and internship candidates.
 Private sector firms such as Deloitte, Accenture, Booz Allen Hamilton and Boston Consulting Group also hold on campus events, attend the Georgetown Career Fair, and meet with SSP students as potential job candidates.

 To see a schedule of the upcoming events, visit the Graduate Career Development Center Events Website.

 Skill Development Workshops and Webinars